Burglary Defense Attorney

 Some defenses include asserting that there was no intent.
 Due to the fact that intent is crucial to a conviction in a burglary case, successfully arguing that there was no intent means that you cannot be convicted of the offense.
 An attorney could also argue that there was a mistake of fact or that you entered another person’s property to retrieve something that was yours to begin with or that you believed you had permission to take that item or items in the first place.
 Factual innocence is another potential defense, this essentially means that the attorney would argue that this was a case of mistaken identity, that the accuser was lying or that the evidence in the case was misleading.

 If you or a loved one is facing a burglary charge, you need an aggressive Orange County criminal defense lawyer on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+With offices in Costa Mesa and San Diego, we serve people throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.